rtm516/GeyserMC-wiki/Floodgate.md

 ## Access token can not be null or empty
 This may be because you forgot to set the auth-type in the config to `floodgate`.
 If that isn't it, check to make sure your config contains the line `floodgate-key-file: public-key.pem`.
 If not, just copy that in directly.

+## Invalid packet id: 27
+This usually means that you did not follow the Floodgate instructions properly.
+However, in an unlikely scenario, this could also be an error related to uploading through FTP.
+Using ascii will not work here, and you need to make sure you're on binary when uploading.